vmchale/tibetan-utils/README.md

 Haskell library (with test suite) to parse Tibetan numerals as integers and display integers as tibetan numerals.

-See [Text.Megaparsec](https://hackage.haskell.org/package/megaparsec) documentation for how to use the pearser.
+See [Text.Megaparsec](https://hackage.haskell.org/package/megaparsec) documentation for how to use the parser.